 Flat Racing and Jump Racing

 In the UK there are two basic types of horse race, a flat race and a national hunt race.
 A national hunt race can either be flat or have obstacles to jump.
-Flat racing is simple, the horses run over a given distance between 5 furlongs and 2 miles.
+Flat racing is simple: the horses run over a given distance between 5 furlongs and 2 miles.
+Click for more about types of flat races.

 National hunt races are split into steeplechases, hurdles and flat and all races must adhere to national hunt guidelines.
 These races are usually longer, between 2 miles and 4 1/2 miles (3.2-7.25km).
 A national hunt flat race is known as a ‘bumper’ although these are less common.
 When it comes to obstacle races a steeplechase is harder than a hurdle race.
 Hurdles tend to be flexible and smaller than the height of the horse whereas steeples can be higher than the horse and are usually more solid.